-Powerwagon: a new step forward in temperature‑controlled rail transport
+A new step forward in temperature‑controlled rail transport

-How the Powerwagon works
+How the solution works

-The Powerwagon can best be compared to a dynamo integrated into a rail wagon.
+The system can best be compared to a dynamo integrated into a rail wagon.
 A hydraulic unit mounted on the wagon’s axle generates electricity as the train moves.
 This energy is stored in a battery located beneath the wagon and is used to power the refrigeration units.

 During one of the tests, the system maintained the required temperature for up to 14 hours using only self-generated energy.
-Each Powerwagon is capable of cooling two 45-foot containers simultaneously, using electricity produced during rail transport itself.
+Each unit is capable of cooling two 45-foot containers simultaneously, using electricity produced during rail transport itself.

 Key benefits for temperature-controlled transport